Review: Digital Health for Functional Gastrointestinal Disorders

 Subscribe to the latest updates from Digestive Health Advances in Motion

 Physicians in the Division of Gastroenterology at Massachusetts General Hospital recently reviewed advances in digital tools for FGID and how they might improve care in the future.
-Mythili P. Pathipati, MD, a clinical fellow, Braden Kuo, MD, director of the Center for Neurointestinal Health, and Kyle D. Staller, MD, MPH, director of the Gastrointestinal Motility Laboratory, present their perspectives in Neurogastroenterology & Motility.
+Mythili P. Pathipati, MD, a clinical fellow, Braden Kuo, MD, director of the Center for Neurointestinal Health and assistant professor of Medicine at Harvard Medical School, and Kyle D. Staller, MD, MPH, director of the Gastrointestinal Motility Laboratory, member of the Clinical and Translational Epidemiology Unit, and assistant professor of Medicine at Harvard Medical School, present their perspectives in Neurogastroenterology & Motility.

 Symptom Tracking Platforms